Knowledge base

 Prerequisites

-• The new email address must not already be used as a login ID on another user account (otherwise, you need to consider inviting it to the Organization first to grant all rights and then remove the old account with the old ID).
+- The new email address must not already be used as a login ID on another user account (otherwise, you need to consider inviting it to the Organization first to give it all the rights and then be able to remove the old account with the old ID).

 To modify the ID of your Infomaniak account: